paulina-grunwald/comments_react_app/README.md

 [Jsonschema.net](https://jsonschema.net/) is an easy tool to create Json Schema from JSON.
 To validate state against JSON SCHEMA we can use small package [tv4](https://github.com/geraintluff/tv4)

 ## 4. Server Setup - Autentification

+Packages used:
+- morgan - logging package
+- body-parser - help parse incoming http requests
+- mongoose -  works with MongoDb
+- express - parses response and routing
+- nodemon - restarts server when something in the file changes so the server is updated with the changes we made
+- becrypt